sajad torkamani

 In a nutshell

 VAT (Value Added Tax) is a consumer tax that the UK government adds for goods and services consumed in the UK.
-VAT is an essential source of income for the UK government and helps fund public services.
+VAT is an essential source of income for the UK government that helps fund public services like schools and hospitals.

-At the time of writing, the VAT rate is 20%, which means that for every £1 you spend, you have to pay an additional 20p as VAT.
-So if you buy something for £100, the VAT would be £20.
+At the time of writing, the VAT rate is 20%, which means that for every £1 you spend as a consumer on certain goods and services, you’re indirectly paying an additional 20p as VAT.
+So if you buy something for £10 from a VAT-registered business, you’re probably paying £2 tax (20% of £10) to the government.

 In practice, businesses add the 20% VAT rate to their goods or services and they are the ones responsible for collecting VAT and giving it to the government.
-For example, if you bought an item for £4.99 and you requested an invoice from the seller, you’d see something like this on the invoice:
+For example, if you bought an item for £4.99 from a VAT-registered business and you requested an invoice from them, you’d see something like this on the invoice:

 This means that although you paid £4.99 to the seller, the seller only keeps £4.16 of that amount.
 They give the remaining £0.83 (20%) to the UK government.